Assignment administration workflow#

 Add version tag to repository (locally, push changes)

-Check rendering in draft book
+Check rendering in book

 Update overview on homepage MUDE